Biodanza School of New York State

 • Those who wish to deepen their knowledge and experience of Biodanza without committing themselves may register as auditing students during the first two years of the cycle.
 (Auditors may request to join the training group at any time, provided they meet the admission criteria and submit the integration reports from previous courses.)

-• Biodanza facilitators who wish to re-experience a module are warmly welcomed to join any module at a reduced cost.
+• Existing Biodanza facilitators who wish to re-experience any or all modules are warmly welcomed to join any module at a reduced cost.

 What, When & How Much

 The training program consists of three main sections: 21 theoretical modules, seven methodological modules, and five in-depth modules.
-Two unusually intense personal transformation workpractices, called the "Minotaur Project," and two theoretical seminars complete the curriculum.
-It unfolds as approximately-monthly residential weekends from March 2026 through December 2028 in Accord, NY.
+Two unusually intense personal transformation work practices, called the "Minotaur Project," and two theoretical seminars complete the curriculum.
+It unfolds as approximately 30 monthly residential weekends from March 2026 through December 2028 in the greater New Paltz, NY area.

 See all dates